smartcmd/Essentials/README.md

   # Enable /warp commands - Manage server-wide warp points
   # Sub-commands: tp, add, remove, list
   warp: true

+  # Enable /notice command and join notice - Server announcements
+  # Players see notice on join, can use /notice view to view again
+  # Admins can use /notice set <content> to update
+  notice: true

+# Notice configuration
+notice:
+  # The notice content shown to players
+  # Use \n for line breaks
+  content: "Welcome to the server!\n\nPlease read the rules and have fun!"

+  # Notice title shown in the form
+  title: "Server Notice"
 ```

 ### How to Disable Features